AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/gaming-consoles/nintendo-switch.md

 1. Click *Change Settings* for the selected Wi-Fi network.

-1. Scroll down and select DNS Settings.
+1. Scroll down and select *DNS Settings*.

 1. In the DNS Server field, enter one of the following DNS server addresses: